SENSEiXENUS/senseixenus.github.io/posts/ctf/BroncoCTF25/writeup.md

 ------------------

-- I checked  the curl shows 3 endpoints as seen below and that we are logged in as `kitchen helper`
+- The site has 3 endpoints as seen in the image below.We are logged in as `grandma's helper`.

 ![image](https://github.com/user-attachments/assets/7348f296-603a-4fd7-aa23-f1dfd254c47b)